gsm1011/hadoop.admin/manuscript/chapter6.md

 monitoring: Open file /etc/nagios/nagios.cfg with a text editor.\

 This file is the main configuration file of Nagios.
-It references a number of files with extension “.cfg”, which contains specific monitoring configurations.
+It references a number of files with extension ".cfg", which contains specific monitoring configurations.

 Change the contacts information for alerting services by changing the